 Visit our self-isolation payments page to apply.

-If you’re vulnerable and struggling to cope, NHS Volunteer Responders can help you by:
+If you're vulnerable, struggling to cope, and haven't received a letter offering additional support, NHS Volunteer Responders can help you by:

 To arrange support call 0808 196 3646 between 8am and 8pm, or if you need transport support speak to your health care professional.
 For more information visit NHS Volunteer Responders.